 3. Respondents shall not provide any responses that contain any confidential or proprietary information.
 Where responses are marked “Confidential” or “Proprietary” or include any confidentiality or proprietary notices, such markings or notices shall be disregarded and shall be of no force and effect.
 Caltrans and CARB shall not be restricted in any manner in the use, reproduction or disclosure, in whole or part, of any responses.

-A-2 Background Information
+A-2 Background information

-Details of your organization, please limit your answers to maximum one page, no less than 11-point font.
+Provide the following details of your organization, limiting your answers to maximum one page and no less than 11-point font:

 Background Information